kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 Now that you understand these concepts separately, let’s see how they all work together.

-**Example 1:** Janet is a first-time visitor to your ecommerce site.
+**Example 1:** Janet is a first-time visitor to your e-commerce site.
 She originally arrived at the site from a post she saw on a fashion blog.
 While she was on your site, she viewed 2 dresses, added 1 to her shopping cart, created an account and ultimately left without buying anything.

 In this scenario, who is the person?
 What are the events?
 And what properties should be passed?